 And speaking of remembering my teacher’s name, it is such a bummer when I run into someone I have met before, but can’t introduce them to my friend or family member.
-This is especially embarrassing when I recall asking their name the last time I saw them.
+This is especially embarrassing when I recall asking their names the last time I saw them.
 Many times it is because they have a version of my name.
 Why can’t I remember other Susies, Susans, or Sues?

 #10.
 Not purchasing everything I need at the grocery store

 I stroll in and just like a shot has rung out, I begin racing down the aisles.
 It always seems like I can’t get out of there fast enough.
-If I am sprinting out and remember a forgotten item, I say to myself, “I’ll pick it up next time.”
+If I sprint out and remember a forgotten item, I say to myself, “I’ll pick it up next time.”
 What’s up with that?
-There isn’t a record to break for fastest time in and out of a grocery store, so why not just go back inside and buy the tin of cinnamon for God’s sake!
+There isn’t a record to break for the fastest time in and out of a grocery store, so why not just go back inside and buy the tin of cinnamon for God’s sake!

 On a side note, I often lose my list between my house and the store.
 Then I usually forget to buy the critical ingredient I originally went there for.
 The list always miraculously appears at the bottom of my purse later in the week.
 WHY?

 When I think about it, now that I have written about these ridiculous peculiarities, maybe this will be the end of them.
 That would be like so awesome!

 Can you relate to any of my quirky conduct?